claudia1201/iron-weeks-playlist/README.md

 ## Application Template - Angular

-This is an aplication that is built in Angular JS
+This is an aplication is built in Angular JS

 It displays MP3 songs.